The F1 Dashboard Has Experienced a Growth Spurt

 Demo Mode

 Through our F1 CMS, you can simulate a live race with a single click.
-The Demo Mode activates a full Australian Grand Prix at lap 42 — complete with Live Tower (positions and gaps), Race Control Feed (flags, pit stops, penalties), and Tyre Strategy Timeline (tyre changes per driver).
+The Demo Mode activates a full Australian Grand Prix on lap 42 — complete with Live Tower (positions and gaps), Race Control Feed (flags, pit stops, penalties), and Tyre Strategy Timeline (tyre changes per driver).
 Ideal for testing the live experience without waiting for an actual race.
 The toggle is off by default and resets automatically with each deploy.
-And I've set everything up perfectly, so be sure to check out pb.nl during a race for all live and direct info on our dashboard.
+And I've set everything up neatly, so be sure to check during a race at pb.nl for all live information directly on our dashboard.

 Meanwhile in Higgsfield